Wondering if a recession is coming in 2023 and how to prepare?

 It is always great to have cash on hand, at least a three-month emergency fund.
 Low interest rates on savings and money-market accounts during recessions mean that big stores of cash may be unattractive compared with other tools.

 Stockpiling items in a recession is a good way to save money in the long run.
-In general, these are some items to stockpile in the event of an economic downturn:
+In general, these are some things to buy before a recession:

 Some financial advisors suggest stockpiling cash while the real estate and stock markets are in wild fluctuation.
 Then you can buy when markets are low.